 If all that wasn’t enough, it’s pretty much the only place on earth where you have a chance of seeing a kiwi during daylight hours!
 A lucky one or two visitors a day usually report a sighting…just mind the Weka imposters…

 Walking tracks on the Island are well formed and well signed.
 Track times can be somewhat misleading as they are very generous.
 We like to say they account for ‘stopping and looking’ time, and that fit people could walk all tracks looped together in 1.5h with no stopping.

 Whether you prefer to wander tracks and explore independently at your own pace, or if you want to gain insights, insider stories and expert spying eyes, there is an option to suit you.

 For the freedom walkers, we highly recommend purchasing one of the informative Ulva Island self guiding booklets.
 You can purchase these either from the local DOC centre, the Four Square supermarket, or with cash at the end of the wharf on the island.
 The booklets are put together by the charitable trust that keeps the island pest free.
 They offer colour coded track maps that match up with numbered stopping/interest points throughout the island, and bird & plant identification guides and information.

 For those that would like expert guidance, we partner with local guides to offer you the expertise and background which bring Ulva to life.
 Our guides specialise in small group sizes so you won’t get lost in the crowd and will have plenty of opportunity to ask questions.
-Find out more about guided walk options here.
+To find out more about guided walk options give us a call.